Important Information About Gas Servicing

 Energy Performance Certificates

 An assessment of the painterwork across all our stock has been carried out by the Association’s Maintenance Consultant in 2020.
-Top up serives were completed during 2020.
+Top up works were completed during 2020.
 The paint we used previously was good quality and has lasted well which saves the Association money and keeps rents affordable.
 A further assessment will be carried out during 2021 once restrictions allow.